spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/4-continuous-delivery/1-cd-basics.md

 ```

 You can also change the configuration properties of the application without using the new version of the app.
-Let’s say you want to change the transformation logic used in the `transform` application without redeploying the entire stream and update the `transform` application in isolation.
+Suppose you want to change the transformation logic used in the `transform` application without redeploying the entire stream and update the `transform` application in isolation.
+You could do so with the following command:

 ```
 stream update http-ingest --properties "app.transform.expression=payload.toUpperCase().concat('!!!')"
 ```

-When you run the `stream manifest http-ingest` command again, you will see the `transform` application is now changed to include the expression property, which transforms each of the payloads by appending !!! at the end.
+When you run the `stream manifest http-ingest` command again, you can see the `transform` application is now changed to include the expression property, which transforms each of the payloads by appending `!!!` at the end.

-Let’s test the update:
+Now test the update:

 ```
 http post --target "http://localhost:9000" --data "spring"
 ```

-From `log` application's log file, you will now see the following:
+From the `log` application's log file, you can see the following:

 ```
 log-sink                                 : SPRING!!!
 ```

-The command `stream history http-ingest` will include the new event in the history of this stream.
+The output of the `stream history http-ingest` command includes the new event in the history of this stream.

 ### Stream Rollback

-If you want to roll back the event stream to a specific version, you can use the command `stream rollback http-ingest --releaseVersion <release-version>`.
+If you want to roll back the event stream to a specific version, you can use the `stream rollback http-ingest --releaseVersion <release-version>` command.

-After rolling back to the initial version of the event stream (where the `transform` application just did uppercase conversion):
+You can roll back to the initial version of the event stream (where the `transform` application did only uppercase conversion):

 ```
 stream rollback http-ingest --releaseVersion 1